Customer Support

 Our Recommendation

-Out of the 4 types of vibration plate, we don't recommend complex motion models.
-There is not any scientific study conducted to test whether complex motion has any advantage over simple pivotal oscillation or linear vibration.
-Complex motions created by multiple motors are not synchronized, which poses another disadvantage.
+Out of the four types of vibration plate, we don't recommend multi-motion models.
+There is not any scientific study conducted to test whether multi-motion has any advantage over simple pivotal oscillation or linear vibration.
+Complex motions created by multiple motors are not synchronized, which is actually a disadvantage.

-Additionally, we strongly oppose using lateral oscillation, which we believe is harmful to the knee joint.
-Unfortunately manufacturers like to add this type of motion to their complex models, in order to make it "3D" or "4D" for a marketing hype.
+Additionally, we strongly oppose using side-to-side oscillation, which we believe is harmful to the knee joint.
+Unfortunately manufacturers like to add this type of motion in order to make it "3D" or "4D" for marketing purpose.

 Our general recommendation for anyone interested in exploring vibration therapy is either using a simple pivotal oscillation plate or a linear vibration plate.
 The shared user experiences of these two types of machines are abundant on the internet.
 They have been proved safe to use.